 The truth is, many of us have been there.
 That’s why it’s great that we have options.
 Here are six handy things to know about emergency contraception (EC).

-1. There are more than one kind of emergency contraceptive pill.
+1. There’s more than one kind of emergency contraceptive pill.

 If you’ve only heard about one type of EC, it’s probably the over-the-counter pills sometimes known as Plan B. Plan B is actually the brand name of one form of EC, and there are now many others available that are more or less the same product.
 Some people use this as the shorthand term for all EC (kind of like how we sometimes call all tissues “Kleenex”).
 But if you want to take an EC pill, you have a couple of options: